SS&C Technologies (NASDAQ:SSNC) Updates Q2 2023 Earnings Guidance

-SS&C Technologies (NASDAQ:SSNC – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
+SS&C Technologies (NASDAQ:SSNC – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.08-$1.14 for the period, compared to the consensus earnings per share estimate of $1.19.
 The company issued revenue guidance of $1.33 billion-$1.38 billion, compared to the consensus revenue estimate of $1.38 billion.
 SS&C Technologies also updated its FY 2023 guidance to $4.67-$4.97 EPS.

 SS&C Technologies Dividend Announcement